paing-myo-swe/python-essentials-beginners/readme.md

 - Writing a List of Strings to a File
 - Appending Data to A File
 - Appending versus overwriting files

+## Week 15

+### File Part 3

+- Renaming a File
+- Deleting a file
+- Moving a file
+- File position

+### File Part 4

+- How to copy a file?
+- Different Module for file operations
+- Different Copy Methods